 - the domain’s primary driver - the main driver the people accounting for that domain (the delegatees) respond to

 - the set of subdrivers the organization may benefit from addressing when responding to the primary driver, which include:

 - key responsibilities (any driver following directly from the domain’s primary driver)

 - drivers for constraints of the domain (which typically relate to the organization’s wider context)

-An objection is an argument demonstrating (or revealing) how a (proposed) agreement or activity can lead to unintended consequences, or that there are worthwhile ways to improve it.
+An objection is an argument relating to a (proposed) agreement or activity that reveals unintended consequences you’d rather avoid, or that demonstrates worthwhile ways to improve.